ItzLevvie/MicrosoftTeams-msinternal/README.md

 ### What are the different platform IDs?

-Microsoft Teams uses platform IDs to differentiate clients and platforms for telemetry and flighting.
+Microsoft Teams uses platform IDs to differentiate different platforms for flighting, and telemetry.

 <details>
   <summary>Here are a few examples:</summary>